What does Gareth mean?

 Gareth Korben (G.K.), ..

 Gareth is an uncommonly occurring first name for males.
 Gareth is an uncommon surname too for both adults and children.
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
-Garey, Garret, Garry, Garth, Gary (#560 the previous year) and Jareth (#1956) are the prominent alternative forms of Gareth (#1557 the previous year) listed in the Top 2000.
+Garey, Garret, Garry, Garth, Gary (#582 the previous year) and Jareth are the prominent alternative forms of Gareth (#1577 the previous year) listed in the Top 2000.
 Other forms, like Garrie, are uncommon.
 Usage of these forms of Gareth was more pronounced during the years 1950-1959 (adoption of 1.7%) and has become much diminished since.